The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Data

 We perform archival search for optical transient associated with \triplet \ by using ZTF data \citep{bellm2019PASP..131a8002B}.
 ZTF performs an optical transient survey using a wide-field camera with 47 deg$^2$ field of view mounted on the Palomar 48-inch Schmidt telescope.
 The camera equips 16 of 6k $\times$ 6k CCDs.
 The imaging data for each CCD are read out into 4 of 3k $\times$ 3k image.
 The survey is mainly performed with optical $g$- and $r$-band filters (mean wavelengths of 4800 \AA \ and 6500 \AA, respectively).
 The cadence of the public data is typically about 3 days.

 The ZTF survey started to cover the localization area of the triplet event since July 6, 2020 (25 days after the detection of the first neutrino event).
 The black square in Figure \ref{fig:localization} shows the coverage of the ZTF data around \triplet: a quadrant of 1 CCD chip for the field = 396, ccdid = 15, and qid = 3, covering 0.83 $\times$ 0.83 $\mathrm{deg}^2$.
+When we perform signal model test (Section \ref{sec:ana:test}), we take into account an effect of the fractional coverage of the neutrino error region.
 After July 6, 2020, 58 and 57 pointing observations have been performed by the end of 2020 in $g$- and $r$-bands, respectively.
 The median 5$\sigma$ limiting magnitudes are 21.3 mag and 21.5 mag in $g$- and $r$-bands, respectively.
-Since the first data taken after the IceCube triplet event, on July 6 2020, are rather shallow (with a 5$\sigma$ limiting magnitude of $< 20$ mag), we use the data after the second date, July 14, 2020.
+Since the first data taken after the IceCube triplet event, on July 6, 2020, are rather shallow (with a 5$\sigma$ limiting magnitude of $< 20$ mag), we use the data after the second date, July 14, 2020.

 By the ZTF data reduction pipeline \citep{2019PASP..131a8003M}, transient candidates are selected by performing image subtraction using the deep reference image.
-Then, sources with $>5 \sigma$ detection in the subtracted image are publicly distributed through the alert stream \citep{patterson2019PASP..131a8001P}.
+Then, sources with $>5 \sigma$ detection in the subtracted image are publicly distributed through the alert stream\footnote{https://ztf.uw.edu/alerts/public/} \citep{patterson2019PASP..131a8001P}.
 Note that an ``alert" is issued for each detection, and a certain ``object" is associated with multiple ``alerts".

 As the alerts in this stage are dominated by bogus detections mainly due to residual by imperfect image subtraction, pixels around bright stars, and cosmic ray hits, ZTF provides a recommended set of quality cut about the shape of the detected sources (see Section \ref{sec:ana} for more details).
 Then, a further cut is applied to remove solar system (moving) objects by cross-matching with known asteroids and by imposing multiple, positive detections at the same position.
 Finally, to remove Galactic variable stars, the nature of the closest objects is evaluated based on the “star-galaxy separation score” ({\tt sgscore} $= 1$ means more star-like while {\tt sgscore} $= 0$ means more galaxy-like, \citealt{tachibana2018PASP..130l8001T}).
 An object detected in Pan-STARRS1 (PS1) image within 1.5 arcsec from the transient candidate is assigned as a host object.
 If the host object is a galaxy-like object with {\tt sgscore} $<0.5$, such a candidate passes the selection.